shanmukha3206/Task-2/README.md

-# Task 2 - Stock Portfolio Tracker
+# Task 2 - Hangman Game (Python)

-This project is a simple Python script that helps users track their stock investments.
-It calculates the total investment value based on hardcoded stock prices and user input.
+This project is a simple command-line Hangman game built with Python.
+The user tries to guess the hidden word by entering one letter at a time.
+The game ends when the user either guesses the word or runs out of attempts.

-## 📌 Features
+## 🎮 Features
-- Takes stock name and quantity as input
+- Randomly selects a word from a list
-- Uses predefined stock prices (dictionary)
+- Tracks guessed letters and remaining attempts
-- Calculates and displays total investment
+- Displays the current word status with blanks and letters
-- Optionally saves the summary to a `.txt` file
+- Notifies win or loss with the correct word

 ## 🧰 Technologies Used
 - Python
-- Dictionary
+- Loops
-- Input/Output
+- Conditional logic
-- File Handling
+- Lists and strings

 ## 🚀 How to Run
 1. Ensure Python is installed on your system.